 - Send everything to the Arkansas Secretary of State’s address.

 Submitting your documents online is easier, faster, and cheaper.
 Go to the Secretary of State website and choose Certificate of Organization for Domestic LLC – LL-01.
-Once you fill out the form and pay the $45 fee, you only have to wait for approval.
+You only have to wait for approval once you fill out the form and pay the $45 fee.

 Step 4 – Create Your Operating Agreement

 You can do it yourself because the operating agreement isn’t required as part of your application.
-Use our Arkansas operating agreement document builder to make life easier.
-Then you have to circulate this internal document to other members.
+Use our operating agreement document builder to make life easier.
+Then, you have to circulate this internal document to other members.